-A local utility contractor was ordered by a federal judge on Friday to pay $100,000 in fines for his role in extorting bribes from area businessmen in return for waiving “street cut” fines.
+A local utility contractor was ordered by a federal judge on Friday to pay $100,000 in fines for his role in extorting bribes from area businessmen in return for waiving “street cuts” fines.

-Jerome W. Stephens, owner of A&A Construction and Utilities, had pleaded guilty to conspiring with Daryl Christopher Wade, an ex-Department of Transportation supervisor, to extort bribes “under color of official right” from business owners throughout Baltimore, according to the U.S. attorney’s office.
+Jerome W. Stephens, owner of A&A Construction and Utilities, had pleaded guilty to conspiring with Daryl Christopher Wade, an ex-Department of Transportation supervisor, to extort bribes from business owners throughout Baltimore, according to the U.S. attorney’s office.

-Wade used his position as construction supervisor at DOT to reduce or erase fines for expired street cut permits in return for cash payments.
+Wade used his position as construction supervisor at DOT to reduce or erase fines for expired permits for street cuts – defined in the city code as “any excavation on or in a public right-of-way” – in return for cash payments.